maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 Please login using your existing SAFE Network account or create an account from the Authenticator.

-After you finished creating your account, please keep the browser open and logged in your account before proceeding with next steps.
+After you finished creating your account, please keep the browser open and logged in to your account before proceeding with next steps.

-## Setup basic project
+## Set up a basic project

 - Create a new Project: Create a new c# desktop project in visual studio.
 For this demo, we are creating a console app.
 - Set CPU architecture: SafeApp APIs support only x64 architecture for desktops.
 So set the CPU architecture to x64 in project build configuration.